 Before enabling Portal Guard feature you should perform an initial setup of the system.
 Set up the system as a one-armed configuration and run the VPN Quick Setup wizard.
-The initial setup procedure is described in Chapter 3, "Initial Setup" in the User's Guide.
+For more information, see the chapter on initial setup in Using Avaya Secure Remote Access for Avaya Collaboration Pod (NN47206-118).